facebook/fresco/docs/01-rounded-corners-and-circles.md

 Images can be rounded with two different methods:

-1. Uses a shader to actually draw the rounded corners.
-This works only on the actual image and the [ placeholder](drawee-components.html).
-Other components, like failure and retry images, are not rounded.
-This is the default.
+1. `BITMAP_ONLY` - Uses a shader to draw the bitmap with rounded corners.
+This is the default rounding method.
+This works only on the actual image and the [placeholder](drawee-components.html).
+Other branches, like failure and retry images, are not rounded.
+Furthermore, this rounding method doesn't support animations.
-2. Draws rounded corners by overlaying a solid color, specified by the caller.
+2. `OVERLAY_COLOR` - Draws rounded corners by overlaying a solid color, specified by the caller.
 The Drawee's background should be static and of the same solid color.
 Use `roundWithOverlayColor` in XML, or `setOverlayColor` in code, for this effect.

 ### In XML